Vinomo4/Bicing-Bot/README.md

 ## Instructions

-In order to chat with the bot, one must first install the Telegram application.
+In order to chat with the bot, one must first install the Telegram® application.
 Once it is installed, the user must write `@BCN_BicingBot` and open a conversation with the bot.
 Once this is done, the `/start` command will automatically trigger, allowing the introduction of the following instructions.